Shot noise and conductivity at high bias in bilayer graphene: Signatures of electron-optical phonon coupling: Introduction to shot noise

-Shot noise has turned out to be very useful in the studies of graphene \cite{danneau2008,dicarlo2008}.
-At the zero frequency limit, shot noise is given by the correlation function of current fluctuations $\delta I(t)$: $S_I=\int dt\eavg{\delta I(t)\delta I(0)}$ \cite{blanter2000}.
-Typically, the strength of shot noise is given by the Fano factor, defined as $\mathfrak{F}=S_I/2e\eavg{I}$.
-For bilayer graphene, theoretical calculations give either $\frac{1}{3}$ \cite{snyman2007} or $1-\frac{2}{\pi}$ \cite{katsnelson2006}, i.e. very close to what has been observed at the CNP in monolayers \cite{danneau2008,dicarlo2008}.
+In mesoscopic devices, shot noise originates from the granular nature of charge carriers.
+Shot noise contains information on the electronic transport properties that can not be obtained by simple conductance measurements.~\cite{blanter2000} Moreover, shot noise can be used to probe the electronic temperature of mesoscopic systems and it is even possible to use this effect as a primary thermometer.~\cite{spietz03} At the zero frequency limit, shot noise is given by the correlation function of current fluctuations $\delta I(t)$: $S_I=\int dt\langle{\delta I(t)\delta I(0)}\rangle$.
+Typically, the strength of shot noise is characterized by the Fano factor, defined as $\mathcal{F}=S_I/2e\langle{I}\rangle$.
+The measured average Fano factor $F$ is approximately related to the true Fano factor $\mathcal{F}$ via the Khlus formula:~\cite{Khlus87}

-At high bias, inelastic OP scattering reduces $S_I$ in general.
-The role of inelastic scattering on the shot noise in diffusive conductors has been investigated by Nagaev \cite{nagaev1995} and by Naveh et al. \cite{naveh1998}.
-They find a power law decrease of the Fano factor $\mathfrak{F} \sim \beta^{-2/5}$ where $\beta=L/l_{in}>10$, $l_{in}=( l_{op,em}^{-1}(\vds) + l_{op,abs}^{-1}(\vds))^{-1}$.
-The result is based on a solution of the Boltzmann equation and the exponent of the power law reflects the e-ph collision kernel which is sensitive to the dimensionality of the sample, to the nature of the phonons, as well as to the details of the thermal transport.
-For 1D phonons, the Boltzmann equation yields $\mathfrak{F} \propto \vds^{-1/3}$.

-The above result can be obtained using a heating model \cite{tarkiainen2003} which assumes that one can define a local temperature $T(x)$ along the sample, independent of the transverse dimension of the sheet.
-Moreover, this model yields a simple relation for the Fano factor

-where $T_{e}=\frac{1}{L}\int_0^{L} T(x)dx$ is the average electronic temperature.
-This result is valid when either e-ph or e-e collision rate is large and local equilibrium is approached.
-In graphene both e-op and e-e scattering are strong and bias dependent \cite{tse2008}: the e-e mean free path is $\sim L$ already at $\vds\sim 0.1$ V.